Damans227/personal-website/content/posts/exploring-the-core-redux-concepts.md

 ## Reducer

-This store is responsibe to hold our data.
+This store is responsible to hold our data.
 The data it holds is determined by the **reducer**.
 The reducer has one job, i.e. to spit out a new snapshot of the store when an action occurs.
 So, the next thing we want to add is a reducer function.

 > Reducer function is always a pure function.
 That means, same input paramasters must always produce the same output and there should be no side effects inside of that function.